 Gender in Agribusiness Investments for Africa

-- Demonstrate clear benefits to women smallholder farmers and other women value chain actors;
+- Demonstrate clear benefits to groups that are often marginalized in agriculture including women smallholder farmers and other women value chain actors

 - Have an innovative technology or business model;